 How long does the bus from Dubai to Abu Dhabi take?

-The bus takes approximately 90 minutes to 2 hours (depending on the bus) however it can be longer with traffic.
-On top of this, during busy times there can be quite a large queue waiting to get on the bus.
+The bus takes approximately 90 minutes to 2 hours (depending on where you board and get off) however it can be longer with traffic.
+On top of this, during busy times there can be quite a large queue waiting to get on the bus, especially at Ibn Battuta.
 So you may have to wait for a couple of buses until you are able to board.
 So make sure you plan that extra time just in case.

 Where does the bus start from and leave?

 You can start in Dubai from Al Ghubaiba Bus Station in Bur Dubai (E101) or Ibn Battuta Mall in Jebel Ali (E100).
 I would recommend to get the metro to Ibn Battuta and get the bus from there.
 It makes the journey quicker and Jebel Ali is closer to Abu Dhabi.
 Also, the best part about Ibn Battuta is there are also alternatives available if there’s a huge queue for the bus.

 The final stop is Al Wahda, Abu Dhabi Central Bus Station which is close to central Abu Dhabi.
 If you’re planning to go to the corniche, you will still need to get a taxi or a local bus from the bus station.